cernopendata/data-curation/cms-2017-simulated-datasets/README.md

 release regarding MC simulated datasets.

 - `code/` folder contains the python code;
-- `inputs/` folder contains input text files with the list of datasets for # cms-2017-simulated-datasets

-This directory contains helper scripts used to prepare CMS 2017 open data release regarding MC simulated datasets.

-- `code/` folder contains the python code;
 - `inputs/` folder contains input text files with the list of datasets for each year and input files;
 - `outputs/` folder contains generated JSON records to be included as the CERN